-MBL's and MFUSA's businesses have been and will continue to be affected by a variety of regulations under the U.S. Commodity Exchange Act, as amended, and CFTC regulations including, but not limited to, mandatory trade execution and clearing requirements for certain classes of derivatives, reporting obligations, recordkeeping, business conduct requirements, prohibitions on market manipulation and disruptive trading, prohibitions on the use of certain non-public information, treatment of separate accounts by futures commission merchants, registration and heightened supervision of MBL as a swap dealer, and more stringent and extensive position limits and aggregation requirements on derivatives on certain physical commodities.
 Pursuant to the CFTC's Comparability Determinations for Australia, MBL's compliance with provisions and requirements under the applicable Australian regulatory regimes is sufficient to meet some CFTC swap dealer requirements to which MBL would otherwise be subject.
 Together, these requirements will impact MBL and MFUSA as a direct market participant that transacts in derivatives, in the case of MBL, and as an intermediary that provides access to the derivatives markets for others, in the case of MFUSA.
 The SEC has jurisdiction over transactions in security-based swaps, which generally include swaps on a single security or a narrow-based index of securities or on a single loan and credit default swaps on a single issuer or issuers of securities in a narrow-based security index.
 The SEC has adopted regulations requiring, among other things, registration of security-based swap dealers and compliance with regulations on business conduct, trade reporting, recordkeeping, financial reporting and other matters.
-Security-based swaps, because they are securities, are subject to the general anti-fraud and anti-manipulation provisions of the U.S. federal securities laws.
+Securitybased swaps, because they are securities, are subject to the general anti-fraud and anti-manipulation provisions of the U.S. federal securities laws.
 MBL is registered as a security-based swap dealer with the SEC and is required to comply with the SEC's regulations governing security-based swap dealers and security-based swaps.
 These registration and compliance obligations will likely result in increased costs with respect to MBL's security-based swaps business.
 The SEC and CFTC share jurisdiction over "mixed swaps."
 Mixed swaps are a type of derivative contract that combine elements of both securities-based swaps and commodity-based swaps, and therefore can implicate the regulatory authority of both the SEC and the CFTC.
-The Bank engages in mixed swaps, which impose compliance obligations under both the CFTC and SEC regimes.
+MBL engages in mixed swaps, which impose compliance obligations under both the CFTC and SEC regimes.
+As part of its swap dealer and security-based swap dealer obligations, MBL is also subject to the FRB's capital regulations, as well as the FRB's initial and variation margin requirements for uncleared swaps and security-based swaps.